Trekking to Mount Bromo & Sunrise Viewpoint Without a Tour

 Accommodation near Mount Bromo

-You can find accommodation once you get here, in fact we didn’t have a booking and after 10 minutes of arriving we were already settled in a homestay (at Homestay Livia which has a convenient location).
+You can find accommodation once you get here, in fact we didn’t have a booking and after 10 minutes of arriving we were already settled in a homestay (at Homestay Livia which is conveniently located).
 However, if coming here late in the afternoon, weekends or holiday season it is best to reserve in advance.
 Mount Bromo is East Java’s most popular attraction and locals will flock over on these days, while late afternoons is when most visitors get here on any day.

 Mount Bromo without a tour